metno/S-ENDA-documentation/source/frost.rst

    group, a role or an administrative unit.
 Try to avoid linking to specific
    persons.

+MET Norway.
 Department of Observation and Climate.
 Division for Observation quality and data processing.

 Description (What?)
 ===================